technocreatives/gurkle/README.md

 You can use `cargo doc --document-private-items` to generate rustdoc documentation on the generated code.

-## Examples

-See the [examples directory](https://github.com/bbqsrc/gurkle/tree/main/examples) in this repository.

 ## Code of Conduct

 Anyone who interacts with this project in any space, including but not limited to